GEOS-DEV/GEOS/src/coreComponents/schema/docs/SourceFlux.rst

 component              integer      -1       Component of field (if tensor) to apply boundary condition to.
 direction              R1Tensor     {0,0,0}  Direction to apply boundary condition to.
 endTime                real64       1e+99    Time at which the boundary condition will stop being applied.
-fieldName              string                Name of field that boundary condition is applied to.
 functionName           string                Name of function that specifies variation of the boundary condition.
 initialCondition       integer      0        Boundary condition is applied as an initial condition.
 logLevel               integer      0        Log level